Chat with us, powered by LiveChat Bali & Lombok | Escorted Small Group Tours for Solo Travellers

 What you'll be doing

-Day Three: Ubud Monkey Forest & Tegallalang Rice Fields
+Day Four: Ubud Monkey Forest & Tegallalang Rice Fields

-Day Three: Ubud Monkey Forest & Tegallalang Rice Fields
+Day Four: Ubud Monkey Forest & Tegallalang Rice Fields

 Our day begins with a visit to Ubud Monkey Forest, home to numerous trees, temples, and the cheeky crab-eating macaque monkeys.
 Next, we'll explore the UNESCO-listed stunning terraced rice fields of Tegallalang and enjoy lunch at a local restaurant that embraces nature's beauty.
 The journey continues to Gunung Kawi Sebatu, an ancient Hindu temple with sacred springs and intricate stone carvings, where we can participate in a 'Melukat' water blessing ceremony for an additional charge.
 Finally, we visit Kintamani for breathtaking views of the active volcano, Mount Batur, and enjoy a hot beverage at a coffee shop overlooking the volcano before returning to our hotel.

-Following breakfast, we check-out of Ubud Wana Hotel and transfer to Padangbai, where we board a fast boat to Lombok.
+Following breakfast, we check-out of hotel and transfer to Padangbai, where we board a fast boat to Lombok.
 The journey will take approximately 2.5 hours with some stops along the way before reaching Bangsal Harbour in Lombok.
-Upon arrival, we will transfer to Holiday Resort Lombok for check-in.
+Upon arrival, we will transfer to Hotel for check-in.
+The remainder of the afternoon is free for us to enjoy at our leisure.

 After breakfast, we will be picked up for a journey to the heart of Lombok Island, driving east through scenic rice fields and local villages.
 The hike to Benang Kalambu Waterfalls - recognised by UNESCO as the world's most unique waterfall - takes around an hour, traversing diverse tropical forest terrain, with the waterfall cascading into a refreshing rock pool ideal for a swim.
 After relaxing and enjoying the jungle ambiance, we return along the trail to Benang Stokel waterfall for a picnic lunch.